Mario Kart DS

 N64 Frappe Snowland

-Path 1 with nine points is unused.
+Path 1, with nine points, is unused.
 It's located on the curve after the third turn and goes further.
-It might've been used by CAME 4 as that (and AREA 5 where it's assigned to) is located on where it is, and also has a leftover route speed setting (150) in the Kiosk Demo's track (reset to 0 in final).
+It might've been used by CAME 4, which is located nearby (as is AREA 5, where it's assigned to), and has a leftover route speed setting (150) in the Kiosk Demo version.

 GBA Bowser Castle 2